 Partnership plays a key role in enabling children and young people with SEND to achieve their potential.
 Parents hold key information and have knowledge and experience to contribute to the shared view of a child's needs.
-All parents of children with special educational needs or disabilities will be treated as partners given support to play an active and valued role in their child's education.
-Children and young people with special educational needs or disabilities often have a unique knowledge of their own needs and their views about what sort of help they would like.
+All parents of children with SEND will be treated as partners given support to play an active and valued role in their child's education.
+Children and young people with SEND often have a unique knowledge of their own needs and their views about what sort of help they would like.
 They will be encouraged to contribute to the assessment of their needs, the review and transition process.

 - At all stages of the special needs process, the School keeps parents fully informed and involved.
 The School will take account of the wishes, feelings and knowledge of parents at all stages. - The School encourages parents to make an active contribution to their child's education and have regular meetings each term to share the progress of special needs children with their parents.
-The School inform the parents of any outside intervention and share the process of decision-making by providing clear information relating to the education of their child.
+The School informs the parents of any outside intervention and shares the process of decision-making by providing clear information relating to the education of their child.